 Next, secondary amines were tested as a substrate to be linked to salt 1a (Figure 3D).
 In this series, the yield of the corresponding amination products is very good to excellent (5u-5y) (Figure 3D).
-Accordingly, heterocyclic amines such as piperidine, morpholine and imidazole chemoselectively provided the desired amination products (5v-5x respectively).
-Under the optimized condition, piperazine was reacted with 1a, to selectively access the mono-aminated product 5y in 60% yield.
-However, when the reaction heated to 80 °C, the double amination product 5z was observed in 10% yield along with 50% 5y (Figure 3D).
+Accordingly, heterocyclic amines such as piperidine, morpholine and imidazole chemoselectively provided the desired amination products (5v-5x, respectively).
+Under the optimized conditions, piperazine was reacted with 1a to selectively access the mono-aminated product 5y in 60% yield.
+However, when the reaction was heated to 80 °C, the double amination product 5z was observed in 10% yield along with 50% 5y (Figure 3D).

-Next, a variety of amino acid derivatives was tested (Figure 3E).
-Remarkably, these reactions resulted with highly chemoselective desired products 5aa-5ae in good yields (Figure 3E).
+A variety of amino acid derivatives was tested next (Figure 3E).
+Remarkably, these reactions resulted in highly chemoselective products 5aa-5ae in good yields (Figure 3E).
 Additionally, three nucleophilic centers containing L-tryptophanol showed excellent chemoselectivity to exclusively obtain the amination product 5af (Figure 3E).
-In case of the amination reaction of 1v with amine, the amination product 5ag observed in 1:1 diastereomeric mixture, in which upon chromatography pure diastereomer was isolated in 45% yield (Figure 3E).
-All of these observations show the potential of this method to be served as selective last-stage alkylation of amino acid derivatives.
+In the case of the amination reaction of 1v with amine, the amination product 5ag was observed in a 1:1 diastereomeric mixture; using chromatography, pure diastereomer was isolated in 45% yield (Figure 3E).
+All of these observations show the potential of this method as a selective last-stage alkylation of amino acid derivatives.

-Further, we succeeded to modify the biologically active amine drugs 13 i.e., tolazoline, BZP, (-)-epidrine, and isopentylamine using phosphonium salts 1a, 1u as a late-stage functionalized reagent, to deliver the amine- functionalizated drugs 5ah-al (Figure 3F).
-To demonstrate the utility of our strategy we further synthesized the biologically active drug analogues 5am-ap of bioactive compounds 2a-d using phosphonium salt 1h, 1r and 1c respectively in moderate to good yields (Figures 3G).
+Further, we successfully modified the biologically active amine drugs 13, i.e., tolazoline, BZP, (-)-epidrine, and isopentylamine, using phosphonium salts 1a and 1u as a late-stage functionalized reagent, to deliver the amine-functionalized drugs 5ah-al (Figure 3F).
+To demonstrate the utility of this strategy, we further synthesized the biologically active drug analogues 5am-ap of bioactive compounds 2a-d using phosphonium salt 1h, 1r and 1c, respectively, with moderate to good yields (Figures 3G).

-Then we turned our attention to understand the mechanism path of the amination reaction.
-Based on the literature reports three different possible mechanism paths i.e., SN1, SN2 and cross coupling, can be expected (ref.
-6,8) for the amination of phosphonium salts (possible pathways has been described in SI, see page SI).
-To find out the exact mechanism, we have synthesized the phosphonium salt 1ab having 1:1 diastereomeric mixture of 1ab1:1ab2 and 16:1 diastereomeric ratio of same phosphonium salt 1ab1:1ab2 (after crystallization) and 1:3 diastereomeric ratio of 1ab1:1ab2 (filtrate part after crystallization).
-The 1:1, 16:1 and 1:3 diastereomeric mixtures of 1ab1:1ab2, was treated separately with benzyl amine under the optimized condition, unfortunately we observed the undistinguished diastereomeric bis-amination product (6a) in the crude 1H NMR (Figure 3H).
+Then, we turned our attention to understanding the mechanism path of the amination reaction.
+Based on reports in the literature, three different possible mechanism paths, i.e., SN1, SN2 and cross-coupling, can be expected (ref.
+6,8) for the amination of phosphonium salts (possible pathways have been described in SI; see SI, page ???).
+To ascertain the exact mechanism, we synthesized the phosphonium salt 1ab with a 1:1 diastereomeric mixture of 1ab1:1ab2 and 16:1 diastereomeric ratio of the same phosphonium salt 1ab1:1ab2 (after crystallization) and 1:3 diastereomeric ratio of 1ab1:1ab2 (filtrate part after crystallization).
+The 1:1, 16:1 and 1:3 diastereomeric mixtures of 1ab1:1ab2 were treated separately with benzyl amine under the optimized conditions; unfortunately, we observed the undistinguished diastereomeric bis-amination product (6a) in the crude 1H NMR (Figure 3H).